SSWConsulting/SSW.Rules.Content/rules/do-you-know-what-currency-to-quote-overseas/rule.md

 Figure: Good example  - AUD makes it more clear
 :::

-### International
+### For International Use
+We should use local currency and USD.
 E.g. Chinese company billing someone in Brazil:
 ::: greybox
 Our price is CNY ¥1,000
 :::